InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Introduction

-While these large models can offer high-level motion semantics modeling, they lack crucial \textit{low-level} dynamics knowledge.
+While these large models can offer high-level motion semantic modeling, they lack crucial \textit{low-level} dynamics knowledge.
 Nevertheless, by decoupling interaction dynamics from semantics, a key advantage emerges in our InterDreamer framework: interaction dynamics can be learned from motion capture data \textit{without the necessity of text annotations}.
-We instantiate this idea by developing a novel \emph{world model}, which predicts the subsequent state of an object affected by the interaction.
-The key here is to attain \emph{generalizable control signals}.
+We instantiate this idea by developing a \emph{world model}, which predicts the subsequent state of an object affected by the interaction.
+The key here is to reach \emph{generalizable representations} in different motion and objects.
 To do so, we exert control over the object through the motion of vertices on the human body.
 These vertices are solely sampled in regions where contact occurs, \textit{agnostic} to the overall object shape and whole-body motion.
-Such abstraction empowers the model to learn the fundamental physics from a publicly available 3D HOI dataset~\cite{bhatnagar22behave}.
-The plausibility of generated interaction is further enhanced by a subsequent optimization procedure on synthesized human and object motion.
+Such abstraction empowers the model to learn the simple dynamics from a publicly available 3D HOI dataset BEHAVE~\cite{bhatnagar22behave}, and generalize naturally to other datasets~\cite{li2023object,jiang2022chairs}.
+The plausibility of the generated interaction is further enhanced by a subsequent optimization procedure on the synthesized human and object motion.

-To summarize, our contributions are: (\textbf{i}) We initiate a novel task of synthesizing whole-body interactions with dynamic objects guided by textual commands, \textit{without} access to text-interaction pair data, which is \emph{the first} to our knowledge. (\textbf{ii}) We introduce a novel framework that decomposes semantics and dynamics, and they can be integrated effortlessly. (\textbf{iii}) Our methodology harnesses knowledge from a large language model (LLM) and a text-to-motion model as external resources, alongside our proposed novel world model.
-Remarkably, the only component that requires training is the world model, underscoring the \textit{ease of use} of our framework.
-Experimental results demonstrate that our zero-shot framework, InterDreamer, is capable of producing semantically aligned and realistic human-object interactions, and generalizes beyond existing HOI datasets.
+To summarize, our contributions are: (\textbf{i}) We address the task of synthesizing whole-body interactions with dynamic objects guided by textual commands, achieving this notably without the need for paired text-interaction data, a novel paradigm to the best of our knowledge. (\textbf{ii}) We introduce a framework that decomposes semantics and dynamics, and they can be easily integrated.
+Specifically, it harnesses knowledge from a large language model (LLM) and a text-to-motion model as external resources, alongside our proposed world model.
+Remarkably, the only component that requires additional training is the world model, which highlights the \textit{ ease of use} of our framework. (\textbf{iii}) Experimental results demonstrate that our framework, InterDreamer, is capable of producing semantically aligned and realistic human-object interactions, and generalizes \textit{beyond existing HOI datasets}.